spacetelescope/jwst/docs/jwst/background_subtraction/description.rst

 together before being subtracted from the target exposure.
 Iterative sigma clipping is applied during the averaging process, to reject sources or other outliers.
-The clipping is accomplished using the function :func:`astropy.stats.sigma_clip`.
+The clipping is accomplished using :func:`astropy.stats.sigma_clip`.
-The background step allows users to supply values for the ``sigma_clip`` parameters ``sigma`` and ``maxiters`` (see :ref:`bkg_step_args`), in order to control the clipping operation.
+The background step allows users to supply values for the :func:`astropy.stats.sigma_clip` parameters ``sigma`` and ``maxiters`` (see :ref:`bkg_step_args`), in order to control the clipping operation.